-Information about the School District's major funds starts on page 14.
+Information about the School District's major funds starts on page 13.
 These funds are accounted for using the modified accrual basis of accounting.
-The School District has two major funds, the General Fund and the Debt Service Fund.
-The General Fund had \$17,560,653 in revenues and \$16,485,442 in expenditures.
-Overall, including other financing uses, the General Fund's balance increased \$953,893.
-The Debt Service Fund had \$326,155 in revenues and \$884,932 in expenditures.
-The Debt Service
+The School District has one major fund, the General Fund.
+The General Fund had \$17,604,364 in revenues and \$17,760,364 in expenditures.
+Overall, including other financing sources and uses, the General Fund's balance decreased \$160,574.